 Negotiating offers shows your potential employer that you are considering every aspect of the job, and want to make sure it is the right fit for you.

 - Glassdoor – Provides insider salary information for specific companies, as well as useful budgeting tools to help you estimate your living expenses and salary needs.

 - Salary.com – Salary information with search by over 60 career categories and by location.
 Also provides information about compensation, salary/benefits negotiation, and an advice column.

 - PayScale.com – An industry leader often cited in the news thanks to it’s access to industry data.
 Applicants can do salary research, find resources, and get career news and advice.

 - CareerOneStop – Sponsored by the US Dept. of Labor’s Employment and Training Administration.
 Learn about typical wages and employment trends across occupations and industries.

-- First Destination Survey Results – Employment and salary information on recent UC Berkeley graduates, from the Career Center’s annual survey.
+- First Destination Survey Results – Employment and salary information on recent UC Berkeley graduates, from the Berkeley Career Engagement’s annual survey.